postmates/cernan/README.md

 ```

 Each key / value pair will converted to the appropriate tag, depending on the
-backend.
+sink.

 ### librato

-The librato backend has additional options for defining authentication:
+The librato sink has additional options for defining authentication:

 ```
 username=<STRING>   The librato username for authentication. [default: ceran].